 These guys are also…

-Very smart and easy to train.
+MThe Gordon Setter is excellent at dog sports such as obedience, agility, rally, and tracking.
+This is probably because he is naturally alert, sharp, and always on his guard.
+These traits will help make him a perfect watchdog or guard dog for any family, letting you know when someone is approaching.
+These guys are also brilliant and easy to train.
 He is responsive to your commands.
-However, he is a very social dog and hates being left alone all by himself in the backyard.
+However, he is a very social dog and hates being alone alone in the backyard.
 He wants to be with your family.
-He just wants to be around in the house as you go about your daily routine.
+He wants to be around the house as you do your daily routine.

 Which is probably…

-The only negative that we can really come up with regards to this breed.
-Because if you’re looking for a dog that is just going to want to sit around the house all day by himself, well then… All we can tell you is that a Gordon Setter isn’t going to be a good fit for you!
+The only negative we can come up with regards to this breed.
+Because if you’re looking for a dog that will want to sit around the house all day by himself, well then… We can tell you that a Gordon Setter isn’t a good fit for you!

-The Gordon is a very healthy dog breed, but as a purebred dog he is prone to certain genetic conditions and other health disorders such as…
+Gordon is a very healthy dog, but as a purebred dog, he is susceptible to specific genetic conditions and other health disorders such as…

 - Entropion,